Ellen Page Is Still Troubled By THAT Homophobic Joke In

 This is why she is constantly pushing for diversity in her movies, even though it's taking longer than any of us would have thought.

-Catch the actress in Flatliners when it hits theaters September 29, and read the full Bustle interview here.
+Catch the actress in Flatliners when it hits cinemas September 29, and read the full Bustle interview here.

 Advertisement